adtzlr/felupe/docs/felupe/dof.rst

 Degrees of Freedom
 ==================

-This module contains the definition of a boundary condition as well as tools related to the partition of degrees of freedom and the application of boundary conditions on a field container.
+This module contains the definition of a boundary condition, tools related to the handling of degrees of freedom as well as boundary condition templates for simple load cases.

 **Core**

+.. currentmodule:: felupe

 .. autosummary::

-   felupe.Boundary
+   Boundary

 **Tools**

 .. autosummary::

-   felupe.dof.partition
-   felupe.dof.apply
-   felupe.dof.symmetry
+   dof.partition
+   dof.apply
+   dof.symmetry

 **Load Cases**

 .. autosummary::

-   felupe.dof.uniaxial
-   felupe.dof.biaxial
+   dof.uniaxial
+   dof.biaxial

 **Detailed API Reference**